 #5 In the town square, you’ll find the 907-year old St. Daniel Church

-The town has two main churches: The historical church of St. Daniel, the saint patron of the town, built around 1110 CE, and Notre-Dame church built in 1956.
+The town has two main churches: The historical church of St. Daniel, the saint patron of the town, built around 1110 CE, and the Notre-Dame church built in 1956.

 Saint Daniel Church was erected over the ruins of the monastery of Prophet Elijah, which itself was built over the ruins of a pagan temple.